votommy/uxtommy/README.md

 # uxtommy
-My personal, non-professional website for my hobbies and whatnot.
+This website will be for non-professional uses, such as sharing my art, movie reviews, and blog posts.
+For my professional site, visit my [Portfolio Website](https://github.com/votommy/portfolio-website).